Education

 3. For Teens (tMHFA)

-Teen Mental Health First Aid teaches teens in grades 10-12 how to identify, understand and respond to signs of mental health and substance use challenges in their friends and peers.
+Teen Mental Health First Aid (tMHFA) (from the National Council for Mental Wellbeing) teaches teens in grades 9-12 how to identify, understand and respond to signs of mental health and substance use challenges in their friends and peers.
 The training gives teens the skills they need to have supportive conversations with their friends and emphasizes the importance of getting help from a responsible and trusted adult.
-The course is taught in the school for 6-7 weeks by a certified tMHFA instructor from 2B CONTINUED.
+The course consists of six 45 minute lessons which are taught in the school classroom by a 2B CONTINUED certified tMHFA instructor.

 Watch our video to learn more about Teen Mental Health First Aid: